 Once on your selected route, stop at the first patch of available flowers that you observe.
 Please park carefully, follow local regulations and be aware of any safety precautions.
 Many roadsides are regularly mown within the first 8 feet in from the road edge.
 The best habitat is likely to be between 8 feet in from the edge of the road and the start of the adjacent property.
 Be mindful of safety with traffic along roadsides.
 Start by simply observing the patch visually-- if you observe bee activity, begin the survey.
 If there is no bee activity, proceed to the next patch of flowers and repeat.

 When beginning a survey, start by filling out the top of the datasheet regarding location, timing and weather information, and then start your 15-minute timer.
 While looking for bumble bees, you should wander from flower patch to flower patch along the roadside area.
 Focus on ALL flowering plants, not just those that are most abundant or showy—different bumble bees are sometimes attracted to different flowers.
 When you find a bumble bee, capture it in a vial (either directly or using an insect net), note the plant species that it was visiting, and place the vial in a chilled cooler.
 Be sure to keep bees from different flowers also separated in the cooler so you remember later.
 Take a picture of each plant, including its flowers and leaves, for later confirmation or identification.
 The smartphone app iNaturalist is a great identification resource for wildflowers and has the capability to save photos and locations of all your observations.
-Special care is needed with handling of all bumble bees, but those surveying in areas where you are more likely to find rusty-patched bumble bees, with grids adjacent to recent observations, should be particularly careful.
-If a possible rusty-patched is noticed during collection it should be photographed and released as soon as possible.
+Special care is needed with handling of all bumble bees, but those surveying in areas where you are more likely to find rusty patched bumble bees, with grids adjacent to recent observations, should be particularly careful.
+If a possible rusty patched is noticed during collection it should be photographed and released as soon as possible.
 Please review the rusty patched bumble bee training on our Online Training page.

 Helpful Tip: Place a petal of the flower into each vial to remind you which species of flower that particular bee was visiting.
 Alternatively, use a small piece of paper, a grease pencil etc. to document and connect each bee to its flowering plant.